webclinic017/Database-design-NOSQL/README.md

  Can efficiently perform join operations

- Computationally lightweigh and faster compared to RDMS
+ Computationally lightweight and faster compared to RDMS

  **_Disadvantages of graph stores_**

- Difficult to scale on multiple servers due to the close connectedness of each nodes in graph
+ Difficult to scale on multiple servers due to the close connectedness of each node in the graph.

  **_Typical use cases_**

  Link analysis - To perform searches and look for patterns and relationships in situations such as social networking.
 Popular social networking apps use this type to recommend new contacts or connections with individuals that have mutual friends, location or backgrounds.
-Graph stores can perfrom these kinds of queries much faster than a RDBMS.
+Graph stores can perform these kinds of queries much faster than a RDBMS.

- Rules and inference - These are used to run queries on complex structures (eg Class libraries, taxonomies and rule based systems)
+ Rules and inference - These are used to run queries on complex structures (e.g. Class libraries, taxonomies and rule based systems)

  Integrating linked data - This sort of store can be used to perform real time integration of large amounts of open linked data, without necessarily storing the data.
  This involves joining together different data from different sources automatically using a tool such as linked open data (LOD).